 We’re building a healthy pipeline of innovations that meets the needs of the NHS

-In the first six months of 2019/20 we worked with over 350 innovators through our Clinical Entrepreneurs, Small Business Research Initiative (SBRI), Test Beds and National Innovation Accelerator (NIA) programmes.
+In the first nine months of 2019/20, we worked with over 350 innovators through our Clinical Entrepreneurs, Small Business Research Initiative (SBRI), Test Beds and National Innovation Accelerator (NIA) programmes.

 For example, over 150 healthcare professionals were appointed to the Clinical Entrepreneurs programme this year, joining over 350 other professionals that have been trained and supported so far on this programme

 Over 500 products have been developed or tested in association with these four programmes.

 We’re supporting the uptake and spread of innovation